 It's also worth noting that impersonating game hosts or Squidsoft.net staff, or pretending some inner knowledge of the game or its mechanics that you don't in fact have, is not only very out of character but also detrimental to the game and a source of confusion.
 None of this will have a good result.

 Finally, and very important, you must roleplay in a manner that's consistent with the game world and with your own character profile.
 You cannot have a profile approved and then go on to play a completely different character.
 We require approved profiles both so that you have a character concept that we can all be sure fits into the game world, and so that we can help your character grow.
-Characters who wish to suddenly change their entire character concept may not actually be able to do without rerolling, or if they are, at the very least it will require a new submitted and approved profile.
+Characters who wish to suddenly change their entire character concept may not actually be able to do so without rerolling, or if they can, at the very least it will require a new submitted and approved profile.

 Star Conquest frequently involves conflict with other characters.
 We understand the frustration when things don't go your way, and when another character is becoming the bane of your existence.
 However, you must always be sure that your argument is with that other character, and not with the real person behind him or her.